.אין כל דבר עומד בפני פיקוח נפש

 A time for physical closeness, and a time to shun such closeness.
 (Ecclesiastes 3.1, 5)

 Current events reinforce the importance of Levey’s commitment to instilling strong leadership skills and a spirit of global citizenship, and student engagement with the broader community is usually a prominent aspect of Levey’s academic program.
 We also deeply value the involvement of family members and other guests in Levey classrooms.
 For the duration of the pandemic, however, we must limit the number of people who might introduce coronavirus into the school community.
-Only Levey students and staff will be allowed inside the school building during school hours, and students will not engage in field trips.
-If a student or staff member tests positive for COVID-19, Levey will pivot immediately to remote learning as warranted.
+Only Levey students and staff will be allowed inside the school building during school hours.
+If a student or staff member tests positive for COVID-19, Levey will pivot immediately to partial or full school remote learning as warranted.

 3. Our Parents